 3.2.5 Solar Radiation, UV Index, and Population.

 Figs. 11 – 12 are the plots of annual average values of the amount of solar radiation, solar radiation energy, and UV index respectively against the population at Onitsha and Nnewi.
 The values of the correlation coefficient shown in Table 3 indicate that human activities/GHGs as represented by population strongly affect (with r~0.9) solar radiation and UV index at both towns.
 The slopes of the linear fit to the scatter plots equally suggest that the strength of the impact of human activities and the generation of GHGs on solar radiation, solar radiation energy, and UV index are similar in Nnewi and Onitsha.
-Works of literature that have examined the relationship between population and solar radiation, solar radiation energy, and the UV index include the Smithsonian Environmental Research Center (2020), World Health Organization - WHO (2022), and United State Environmental Protection Agency - USEPA (2024).
+Works of literature that have examined the relationship between population and solar radiation, solar radiation energy, and the UV index include the Smithsonian Environmental Research Center (2020), WHO (2022), and - USEPA (2024).

 These works of literature reported that population growth leads to urbanization and industrialization, which contributes to increased air pollution.
 Pollutants such as aerosols, particulate matter, and GHGs can scatter, absorb, and reflect solar radiation.
 This reduces the amount of direct solar radiation reaching the Earth's surface, especially in urbanized regions with higher populations, Research shows that cities experience a phenomenon called urban haze, which diminishes the amount of solar radiation that reaches the ground.
 This is particularly significant in large cities with high levels of vehicular and industrial emissions.
 Population growth also has a significant impact on solar radiation energy through indirect factors such as urbanization, air pollution, and land use changes.

 As the population increases, so does industrial activity and vehicular traffic, which contribute to air pollution.
 Pollutants like particulate matter, aerosols, and GHGs in the atmosphere can reduce the amount of solar radiation reaching the Earth's surface.
 These pollutants scatter and absorb solar energy, diminishing the potential for energy collection from solar panels in urbanized, heavily populated areas.
-(Smithsonian Environmental Research Center, 2020; WHO, 2022; USEPA 2024).
+(Smithsonian Environmental Research Center, 2020; WHO, 2022; USEPA, 2024).
 Research shows that in cities with high levels of pollution, solar irradiance can be reduced by up to 20-30% due to haze and particulate matter.

 Figure 11: Plot of the Annual Average Values of the Solar Radiation against the Population at Onitsha and Nnewi.